CommonAccord/Site-My/Doc/License/CR/LibL/Sec/Fee.md

 2.Ti=Notice of Price Increases

-2.sec=Licensor shall provide Licensee with a price list for all Licensed Materials no less than [sixty (60)] days prior to the end of the current term.
+2.sec=Licensor shall provide Licensee with a price list for all Licensed Materials no less than {NewPriceList.DaysBeforeEnd.sec}.

+NewPriceList.DaysBeforeEnd.Alt1.sec=sixty (60) days prior to the end of the current term

+NewPriceList.DaysBeforeEnd.Alt2.sec=no less than sixty (60) days prior to the cancellation notice date

+NewPriceList.DaysBeforeEnd.=[Z/Alt/2]

 Note={If negotiating a license specifying a cancellation notice period in Section 6.2, Liblicense editors suggest revising this to read “no less than [sixty (60)] days prior to the cancellation notice date.”}